MicrosoftDocs/memdocs/memdocs/intune/user-help/allow-wi-fi-control-android.md

 # Allow Company Portal to control Wi-Fi

-Company Portal must get user permission to control Wi-Fi on certain devices.
-Company Portal needs this permission in order to receive Wi-Fi network configurations from Intune.
-If you don't allow Company Portal to control your Wi-Fi, Intune won't be able to deliver Wi-Fi configurations to your device, which could prevent you from connecting to your organization's Wi-Fi network.
+The Intune Company Portal app requires user permission to control Wi-Fi on certain devices enrolling for work or school. *Wi-fi control* enables Company Portal to receive Wi-Fi network configurations from Microsoft Intune.
+If you don't give Wi-Fi control to Company Portal, it could prevent you from connecting to your organization's Wi-Fi network.

-You'll be prompted to allow Wi-Fi control if you're on a device that's:
+Wi-Fi control is needed on devices:

 * Running Android version 10 or later and
 * Enrolling or already enrolled in Intune using Android device administrator

 Company Portal prompts for permission during enrollment.
-If you enrolled your device in Intune before October 2020, you'll receive the prompt the next time your organization updates their Wi-Fi policy.

 ## Edit Wi-Fi control